FL Studio Mobile: Features

 Version 1.0 comes with 5 real-time effects, including reverb, delay to create echo, equalizer, amp simulator with two overdrive types, and filter with resonance and optional tilt control.
 There is also a limiter for song volume.
 Effects can be turned on or off on an individual channel or applied to an entire project.

-Importing, exporting
+Importing and exporting

 Version 1.0 doesn't support importing samples, though Image-Line has announced that future updates will incorporate the feature.
 The program supports iTunes file sharing, and audio can be exported in WAV and MIDI formats so they can be worked on in other digital audio workstations.
 Projects can be saved in .FLM format and then loaded onto Microsoft Windows to be opened with FL Studio version 10.0.5. or later.
 This can be done either on a Windows PC running FL studio natively, or an Apple computer using either Boot Camp or virtualization.